DeViL303/MultiServer3-NautilusFork/README.md

 ![SceneID Generator / Decrypter](https://github.com/DeViL303/MultiServer3-NuatilusFork/assets/24411577/4204a35c-9dea-40d5-afed-5367d5e8fb75)

 </div>

-This tab handles all the smaller xml files that are encrypted with their SHA1.
-99.9% of the time you dont need to supply a SHA1 as it can use another method to get the IV, in some rare cases you might need to supply a SHA1.

 ### Note:
 Scene IDs, also known as Channel IDs, are critical for instancing in PlayStation Home.
 If two scenes share a Scene ID listed in SceneList.xml, players will be placed into the same instance.
 Generally, each scene must have a unique Scene ID, although under certain conditions where scenes are VERY similar, sharing IDs may be feasible.